Bike/burke-old/README.md

 Build
 -----

 The runtime is called liblisp.so.
-If you have the Boehm garbage collector ("libgc"), you can use `make boehm' to produce it.
-If you don't, `make malloc' will produce something using libc's malloc and no freeing, so it'll burn through memory quick.
+If you have the Boehm garbage collector ("libgc"), you can use `make boehm` to produce it.
+If you don't, `make malloc` can be used to produce something using libc's malloc and no freeing.
+It'll burn through memory quick.

-`make repl' will build an example program, a read-eval-print-loop, linked against a liblisp.so in the same directory.
+`make repl` will build an example program, a read-eval-print-loop, linked against a liblisp.so in the same directory.

-The default make target 'all' is just boehm + repl.
+The default make target `all` is just boehm + repl.

 Run
 ---

 The example repl needs to know where liblisp is.
-You can do this with an invocation like `LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH ./repl', assuming liblisp.so and repl are in the working directory.
+You can do this with an invocation like `LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH ./repl`, assuming liblisp.so and repl are in the working directory.
 Of course, you could also install liblisp in /usr/local/lib or something.

 Goals
 -----